frakkerman/vrp_competition/README.md

 ## Competion rules and guidelines

+1. We trust you to do your best to learn how to design well-performing algorithms by yourself, without cheating.
+Note that we will check the code of the winning group and some randomly selected groups.
-1. You can only submit new code once per day, in order to limit computation times.
+2. You can only submit new code once per day, in order to limit computation times.
 The system checks this: A second submission on a day will result in ALL your submissions for that day to become invalid.
-2. Please do not upload code with bugs.
 3. You can only use the Python libraries listed in `main.py`, consult with us if you like to use other libraries.
-4. We trust you to do your best to learn how to design well-performing algorithms by yourself, without cheating.
-Note that we will check the code of the winning group and some randomly selected groups
+4. Please do not upload code with bugs.
+5. All communication concerning the competition goes via GitHub Issues.
+Please do not send e-mails to any of us regarding the competition.
-5. The competition consist of 2 rounds, with in each round a winning team.
+6. The competition consist of 2 rounds, with in each round a winning team.
-6. Scores are determined based on the least distance (90% weight in round 1, 60% weight in round 2) and computational times (10% in round 1, 40% in round 2)
+7. Scores are determined based on the solutions with the least distance (90% weight in round 1, 60% weight in round 2) and computational times (10% in round 1, 40% in round 2)
-7. We limit the computational time to 5 minutes per day per group.
+8. We limit the computational time to 5 minutes per day per group.
 If you did not find a solution within 5 minutes, your submission is invalid.
-8. Only your best scoring solution is shown on the leaderboard.
+9. Only your best scoring solution is shown on the leaderboard.
+10. After submitting, it might take some time before your score appears on the leaderboard, depending on the length of the queue of submissions.
-9. No rights can be derived from this information and the leaderboard at any moment in time.
+11. No rights can be derived from this information and the leaderboard at any moment in time.

 ## Compettion rewards